 Paul Mogin’s practice encompasses both civil and criminal litigation, with a special emphasis on white collar criminal cases, civil and criminal appeals, government investigations and cases involving claims for punitive damages.
 Mr. Mogin is highlighted for his appellate work in the 2012 edition of The Legal 500 United States.
 He argued Cleveland v.
-United States, 531 U.S. 12 (2000), and has argued or briefed successful challenges to criminal convictions in the Second, Fourth, Sixth, and District of Columbia Circuits.
+United States, 531 U.S. 12 (2000), and has argued or briefed successful challenges to criminal convictions in the Second, Fourth, Sixth, and District of Columbia Circuits, overturning counts of conspiracy, false statements, wire fraud, money laundering, racketeering and racketeering conspiracy, running an illegal gambling business, obstruction of congressional proceedings, receiving an illegal gratuity, concealment of government records, and shipment of adulterated and misbranded food.
 Mr. Mogin has also represented clients in a variety of different kinds of investigations, including investigations by grand juries, the SEC, the CFTC, bar disciplinary authorities, and a state board of ethics.

 Most recently, Mr. Mogin prevailed in United States v.
 Ford, 639 F.3d 718 (6th Cir.
 2011), where the Sixth Circuit overturned his client’s conviction on all six counts (two wire fraud/honest services counts and four false statement counts).
 Mr. Mogin has also persuaded the Fourth Circuit to reverse a $200,000 sanction against a corporate defendant for alleged misconduct during discovery, and he has been involved in six successful challenges to punitive damages awards each of which exceeded $10 million.